dalibo/emaj/docs/en/alterGroups.rst

 The *emaj_alter_group()* function also recreates E-Maj objects that may be missing (log tables, functions, …).

-The function creates and drops the secondary schemas when needed.
+The function creates and drops the log schemas when needed.

 Once altered, a tables group remains in *IDLE* state, but its log tables become empty.